One involving a state grant. The other, sponsorships.

 Perhaps once SA has figured out their development plans, they can submit their receipts to me to seek reimbursement.
 Please allow for 2-4 months for the processing of claims.

-So two talented Singaporeans from different fields, Sonny Liew and Soh Rui Yong, share the common experience of getting shafted by the state.
+So two Singaporeans from different fields, Sonny Liew and Soh Rui Yong, share the common experience of getting shafted by the state.

 But both succeeded in spite of poor support from the state.